Skip to content

 As with other mortgage programs, California VA loans require certain documents from the borrower.
 Some of these items can be provided electronically, which simplifies the application process.

-Here’s a list of the most common California VA loan documents and paperwork:
+Here are the most common VA loan documents and paperwork:

 • A Certificate of Eligibility (COE), obtained from the Department of Veterans Affairs.
 This document shows that you are eligible for the VA loan program.